aniketpant/aniketpant.github.com/_posts/2012-01-11-the-merry-new-year.md

 title: The "Merry" New Year
 layout: post
 type: post
-category: notes
+category: note
 tags:
   - Random Thoughts
 ---
 This year has been going really great so far.
 I haven’t been able to write anything so far but will be regular now.

 There are quite a lot of things that have kept me busy and happy at the same time.
 The two events I am managing for my college’s festival [Quark 2012][1] are going well.
 I will soon share the problems I have created for one of the events.
 The other event is the treasure hunt and it’s called [E-Dorado][2].

 Apart from this I haven’t been able to put much time into [dabbling][3] and this is the only [good thing][4] I have been able to make so far.